John Turmel: Abolitionist Party

 Turmel founded the Abolitionist Party of Canada, which nominated 80 candidates in the 1993 federal election, one more than the Green Party of Canada.

-In 1994, Turmel won over 4,500 votes running for Chair of Ottawa-Carleton Regional Municipality, the largest number of votes in his career.
+In 1994, Turmel won over 4,500 votes running for chair of the Ottawa-Carleton Regional Municipality, the largest number of votes in his career.

 He won 46 votes as the Abolitionist Party candidate in the February 13, 1995, Ottawa—Vanier federal by-election.

 In June 1996, Turmel ran under the Abolitionist Party banner in a Hamilton East federal by-election and lost.

-Turmel won 4,126 votes (2.5% of the total) running for Chair of Ottawa-Carleton Regional Municipality in 1997, in which Bob Chiarelli defeated Peter Clark by 2,798 votes.
+Turmel won 4,126 votes (2.5% of the total) running for chair of Ottawa-Carleton Regional Municipality in 1997, in which Bob Chiarelli defeated Peter Clark by 2,798 votes.
 Turmel won 214 votes as an independent candidate in Ottawa West—Nepean in the 1997 federal election.
 In September, Turmel won 201 votes as an independent candidate in Ottawa West in a provincial by-election.

 Turmel ran for the board of the National Capital FreeNet after the previous board reduced the number of seats from 7 to 5.
 He came 6th, and argues he was cheated out of the only election he ever won.

 Turmel appeared in the 1997 Guinness Book of World Records for most elections contested.

 He ran as an "independent Abolitionist" in a September 14, 1998, federal by-election in Sherbrooke, Quebec.

 In 1999, he won 106 votes as an Abolitionist Party candidate in a March federal by-election in Windsor—St. Clair, Ontario, which was more than the margin by which Liberal candidate Rick Limoges defeated Joe Comartin of the New Democratic Party.